Share this post:

 There is a fine selection of American long rifles (aka Kentucky rifles) offered in the upcoming sale from multiple collections.
 Both the photography and graphics design teams do a standout job showcasing these classic American firearms, like this scarce, Henry Pickel signed Lancaster Flintlock American Long Rifle, engraved and carved in a high end period style.

-Next up is another scarce rarity in this J.P.
+Next up on this list of notable antique muzzleloaders is another scarce rarity in this J.P.
 Beck signed and engraved, raised relief carved smoothbore flintlock American Long Rifle.